-A cordless tool kit offers value – but as a homeowner – the surplus of power tools may not be necessary, and that’s where power tool accessories create versatility for a single drill.
+A cordless tool kit, that includes a impact driver, offers value – but as a homeowner – the surplus of seldom used power tools may not be necessary, and that’s where power tool accessories create versatility for a single drill.

 Unlike the Milwaukee adapter, the DeWalt adapter didn’t break or cause any other concerns during our comparison test and has continued to function without issue; giving it a place in my impact wrench case as a valuable accessory when needed.

 Update: The DeWALT Rapid Load adapter has been discontinued and is no longer listed on the DeWALT website.
 However, this adapter is still available to buy online.

 Note: The Wera Adaptors are not impact rated, and we’ve yet to purchase any Wera products for hands-on testing, but many reviews mention success using the Wera Adaptor with impact wrenches.

 If the compact design of an impact driver is important, using an impact wrench with an adapter may not be a suitable alternative.

 A ½” square impact wrench with an adapter is 1.6″ (40mm) longer, on average, compared to an ¼” impact driver.